ConsolidatedSky/NEFARAM/README.md

 Each type of enemy and armor type has weaknesses and strenghs, meaning you cannot deal only one type of damage : dont expect to clear a nordic ruin full of undeads with only a bow !
 Did I mention you can only regenerate health with potions or spells?

 That brings us to the core of NEFARAM-combat: You need to delegate some parts of it to followers.
 You need a Tank to handle the melee enemies, a mage to ice those Dwemer centurions, perhaps a healer would be a good idea...
 You get the idea.
-Over time, you will be able to recruit more followers as your skill increases.
 But remember, this is a harsh world and almost nobody is your friend here...

 # Main Mods you should know about